-The total maximum gross pension contribution per person is £40,000 per year for the 2022/23 tax year.
+The total maximum gross pension contribution per person is $\pounds 60,000$ per year for the 2023/24 tax year.
 You might also have un-used allowances from previous years that you can bring forward to increase this limit (check with your pension advisor).

-The lifetime limit is maintained at £1,073,100 for the 2022/23 tax year and there will be tax implications if this is breached.
+The lifetime limit of £1,073,100 has been removed as part of the Spring 2023 budget for the 2023/24 tax year and there will be no tax implications if this is breached.